nrc-cnrc/OpenStudio-Measures/measures/nrc_report_setpointdiff/tests/README.md

 tests are designed to return a fail and some a success.
 The report below contains all the tests that have the correct response.
 For example the argument range limit tests are expected to fail.

-## 1 - test report--1
+## 1 - test report

-This test was expected to pass and it did.
+This test was expected to generate an error and it did.

 | Test Argument | Test Value |
 | ------------- | ---------- |